 In re: Centers for Medicare and Medicaid Services regulations (Uncompensated Care Pool/Health Safety Net Trust Fund).
 The federal Health Care Financing Administration (now CMS) asserted in June, 2000 that the portion of the Medicaid program funded by the Commonwealth's Health Safety Net Trust Fund (formerly the Uncompensated Care Pool) might violate federal regulations regarding permissible taxes on health care providers.
 Since 1993, MassHealth has sought federal waivers for the Commonwealth's assessment on acute care hospitals and surcharge payers, respectively, which fund the Uncompensated Care Pool and its successor, the Health Safety Net Trust Fund.
-Federal responses to the Commonwealth's most recent waiver submissions have been pending since 2000.
 The Commonwealth believes that the assessments are within the federal law pertaining to health care-related taxes.
+In 2017, a change in state law was made to the hospital assessment making a federal waiver for the hospital assessment unnecessary.
 Under federal regulations, if the Commonwealth were ultimately determined to have imposed an impermissible health care-related tax, the federal government could seek retroactive repayment of federal Medicaid reimbursements.
-Updated federal regulations on health care-related taxes took effect June 30, 2010.
 By the end of Health Safety Net fiscal year 2017, the Commonwealth will have collected an estimated \$6.234 billion in acute hospital assessments since 1990 and an estimated \$2.857 billion in surcharge payments since 1998.